 Many self-defense or “stand your ground” claims are considered justified or excusable homicide.
 Other possible defenses against manslaughter charges can include, but are not limited to mistaken identity, insanity, or violations of the alleged offender’s constitutional rights.

-Have you been arrested for alleged manslaughter in South Florida?
+Have you been arrested for alleged manslaughter in Miami or Fort Lauderdale?
 You should refuse to make any kind of statement to authorities until you have first contacted The Hoffman Firm.

 Call (305) 928-1669 to learn about your legal options today.

 Why Should You Hire The Hoffman Firm?
 Here Are a Few Reasons: